 Know what you need and want and take the steps to achieve your goals.

-Establishing a divorce strategy early on goes a long way to securing a favorable outcome.
+Establishing a divorce plan early on goes a long way to securing a favorable outcome.
 Not everything will work out to your advantage, but preparing helps increase your odds.
+These are just a few divorce tips and strategies to keep in mind that may prove useful.